Report on

 off so that it fit correctly between the higher side of the keyboard and the

 shorter part of the bellyrail.
 A notch was sawn for the balance rail.
+The mousehole was scribed according

-the template.
+to the template.
 The circle were drilled with a special 11-mm drill.
 I used the

 drill press and drilled first from the outside of the belly rail so that the